How to pass your Trinity CertTESOL pre-admission interview

 What is the Trinity CertTESOL pre-admission interview?

-If you have done your research, you already know that the Trinity College London CertTESOL is one of the best two accredited TESOL certificates in the world.
+If you have done your research, you already know that the Trinity College London CertTESOL is one of the world’s best two accredited TESOL certificates.

 Trinity College London is one of the world’s largest educational organisations.
 It examines almost one million people a year in over sixty countries.
 Trinity ESOL and TESOL qualifications are recognised globally by prominent schools and employers as solid, quality controlled and professionally sound qualifications.